Microsoft/go/eng/doc/fips/README.md

   - Upstream Go made this change for BoringCrypto, and we adopted it for our OpenSSL and CNG backends.
 See [the `dev.boringcrypto` branch readme](https://github.com/golang/go/blob/dev.boringcrypto/README.boringcrypto.md).
 For more details about the merge, see [golang/go#51940](https://github.com/golang/go/issues/51940). `dev.boringcrypto*` branches are no longer maintained.
   - Downloading a different toolset build to build FIPS vs. non-FIPS programs is no longer necessary.
 - Backend selection is done at compile time.
 The backend is always used by the resulting program, and it can't be changed at runtime.
-- Only one Microsoft Go toolset is provided per platform.
+- Only one Microsoft build of Go is provided per platform.
 It supports building both FIPS and non-FIPS programs.

 ### Go 1.16 (Feb 2022)

 - OpenSSL (Linux) backend introduced.
-- Introduction of FIPS features in the Microsoft Go fork based on the upstream `dev.boringcrypto*` branches of Go.
+- Introduction of FIPS features in the Microsoft build of Go based on the upstream `dev.boringcrypto*` branches of Go.
-- The backend is only used if FIPS mode is requested (e.g. `GOFIPS=1`), otherwise Microsoft Go falls back to the Go standard library at runtime.
+- The backend is only used if FIPS mode is requested (e.g. `GOFIPS=1`), otherwise the Microsoft build of Go falls back to the Go standard library at runtime.
 - To build a FIPS-compliant program, a FIPS-specific toolset build must be downloaded and used.
 - For historical information about Go 1.16-1.18, see [the FIPS documentation in the 1.20 release branch](https://github.com/microsoft/go/tree/microsoft/release-branch.go1.20/eng/doc/fips).
 It includes details about FIPS in 1.18 and the changes in 1.19.